-The process flow in Figure 14.5-4 is described in the following:
+The process flow in Figure 14.5.2.1-2 is described in the following:

 - Patient Registration: A patient arrives for an annual exam at a clinic.
-The patient record has 3405 been created previously by a Patient Demographics Supplier, and exists in the clinic's registration system through its grouping with the Patient Demographics Supplier actor.
+The patient record has been created previously by a Patient Demographics Supplier, and exists in the clinic's registration system through its grouping with the Patient Demographics Supplier Actor.
 The clinic's registration system sends the Patient Registration message to the local ancillary systems, and the affiliated hospital's ADT system. - Change Outpatient to Inpatient: The exam reveals a serious condition of the patient, and an immediate hospital admission is recommended.
 The patient is referred to the affiliated hospital for admission.
-A Change Outpatient to Inpatient message is sent to the hospital's ADT System. - Pre-admit Patient for Hospitalization: The patient is pre-admitted in the hospital for relevant diagnostic tests.
-The hospital ADT system sends Patient Pre-Admit message to the Hospital Ancillary System. - Patient Admitted Notification: The tests confirm the condition, and the patient is admitted to the hospital's ICU.
-The hospital ADT system sends an Admission Notification message to the Ancillary System. - Patient Insurance Information Update: During the stay in the ICU, the patient's insurance is verified, and the updated information is sent from the hospital ADT to the Hospital Ancillary System. - Patient Location Transfer: After a day in the ICU, the patient's condition has improved, and the patient is transferred to a regular bed.
-The hospital ADT system sends a Patient Transfer message to the Hospital Ancillary System. - Patient Location Transfer Error Reconciliation: The nurse recording the transfer makes a mistake, and enters the wrong room and bed.
-After discovering the error, the hospital ADT system sends a Cancel Patient Transfer message to the Hospital Ancillary System, followed by a new Patient Transfer message. - Patient Pending Discharge: The patient is now recovered and about to leave the hospital.
-3430 The ADT system sends a Patient Pending Discharge message to the Hospital Ancillary System.
+A Change Outpatient to Inpatient message is sent to the hospital's ADT System.